Prevent Fraud With Unhackable Certainty

 In 2019, the average ATO incident cost the compromised institution $1,200, a 33 percent increase over 2018.
 Not only are the costs increasing, but fraudsters are working hard to discover new avenues of attack—and are getting better at covering their tracks.

 Banks and credit unions are feeling the pressure.
-According to a recent survey conducted by American Banker on behalf of Neustar, more than half of banks (56%) and credit unions (53%) say that their financial institution is more vulnerable to fraud compared to 12 months ago.
+According to a survey conducted by American Banker on behalf of Neustar, more than half of banks (56 percent) and credit unions (53 percent) believe that their financial institution is more vulnerable to fraud compared to the 12 months prior.